 - Unlicensed activity.
 This accusation often targets insurance brokers believed to have performed outside the scope of their license.

 - Criminal charges and conviction.
-In many professions, a criminal conviction can be grounds for license suspension or even revocation.
-In some cases merely being charged can carry extensive licensing consequences.
+In many professions, a criminal conviction in Arizona can be grounds for license suspension or even revocation.
+In some cases merely being charged can carry extensive professional licensing consequences.
 A lot depends on your occupation and the nature of the crime.
 For example, daycare providers may struggle after being convicted of crimes involving children or violence.

 - Acts requiring a license while incarcerated.
 In select cases, conviction itself may not lead to license suspension, but use of the individual’s license behind bars could.

 - Misrepresentation.
 A variety of professionals are barred from inflating their credentials or otherwise luring clients with blatantly untrue promises.
-In real estate, misrepresentation could also involve incorrect statements regarding a particular property’s material features.
+In real estate, fraudulent misrepresentation could also involve incorrect statements regarding a particular property’s material features.
 In the Arizona Revised Statutes, this concept is referred to as “authorization or publication of false statements.”

 - Failure to supervise.
-Real estate brokers may be held liable for problematic agent conduct.
+Real estate brokers in Arizona may be held liable for problematic agent conduct.
 Allegations of supervisory failure have increased in frequency alongside the expansion of brokerage firms.
 However, the potential for this complaint causes anxiety for even modest real estate brokerage firms.

 - Poor record maintenance.
 The ADHS Division of Licensing Services views recordkeeping issues as serious violations, as they may open the door to severe misdeeds.